 She told People Magazine, “I didn’t tell a lot of people to be quite honest, and I’d been saving it.
 On social media, you press the wrong button and… 30 minutes later I missed four calls and I’m like, ‘That’s weird.’
 But it was a good moment.
 I was only going to wait five or six more days [to share].”

-This example demonstrates a few things about online communication: you might intend to send a message to one person, but either by accident or through forwarding, others who you didn’t intend can easily see that message.
+This example demonstrates a few things about online communication: you might intend to send a message to one person, but either by accident or through forwarding, others who you didn’t intend can easily end up seeing your message.

 To avoid any potential embarrassment (or worse), keep messages focused, professional, and free of gossip – you can think of writing an email to your manager or Director as the standard to uphold in all your communications.

 Rule #2: Double-check email recipients before sending